RBAC¶

 Core RBAC objects¶

-- Role: namespaced permissions
+- Role: grants permissions within a single namespace.

 Scope and reuse model¶